rajivsuting/MyKare_Health_Assignment/README.md

 # MyKare_Health_Assignment

-Built a User Management Application, where a user can register himself either as an ADMIN or as a USER.
-This application uses Role-based authorization.
+Built a User Management Application, where a user can register himself either as an ADMIN or as a USER with the application.
+This application uses Role-based authorization. all the exceptions are handled.